Wichita Sex Crime Defense Attorneys

 Contact Joseph, Hollander & Craft to discuss how our team of attorneys can help you.

 SEND MESSAGE NOWFighting allegations of sex crimes charges can be difficult, even when the accusations are false.
 These cases often turn on one person’s story against another’s, with little hard evidence available to prove what actually happened.
 Law enforcement officers tend to focus their investigations on building a case against an accused, rather than examining the possibility that the allegations may be distorted, exaggerated, mistaken, or manufactured.
 To safeguard your freedom and reputation, you need a criminal defense lawyer who has experience with sex crime investigations and prosecutions.
-Joseph, Hollander & Craft’s Wichita sex crimes attorneys have the experience and skill you need to present the best defense.
+Joseph, Hollander & Craft’s Wichita sex crimes defense attorneys have the experience and skill you need to present the best defense.

 If you are accused of a sex crime, police will try to interview you.
 They may tell you it is your opportunity to “tell your side of the story,” but the goal of that interview is not to clear your name.
 Police want to obtain a statement to be used against you in a future prosecution.
 To protect your rights and interests at this initial stage of the investigation, reach out to an attorney before you are contacted by law enforcement if possible.
 If an attempted interview is the first you’re hearing of an allegation, get the officer’s contact information and call an attorney.

 Hiring counsel early is also important to building your defense.
-JHC’s Wichita sex crime defense attorneys can help you quickly locate and preserve exculpatory evidence, initiate an independent investigation, and identify gaps in the case against you that would be helpful for your defense.
+Joseph, Hollander & Craft’s Wichita sex crime defense attorneys can help you quickly locate and preserve exculpatory evidence, initiate an independent investigation, and identify gaps in the case against you that would be helpful for your defense.
 Our skilled investigators ensure that the evidence of our clients’ innocence is not lost so we can demonstrate to law enforcement, prosecutors, the court, or even the public, that there was no crime.
 Our Wichita sex crime lawyers will take prompt, decisive action to defend your rights, your reputation, your freedom, and your dignity.

 Accusations and Charges We Defend